-The Failover feature in 3CX Phone System allows you to create a replica of your PBX.
+The Failover feature in 3CX allows you to create a replica of your PBX.
 In the event that your PBX fails, your replica PBX will become active minimizing downtime and data loss.
 Below are the steps required in order to activate this functionality.

 - Both Servers should each be installed with identical settings, including FQDN, SSL Certificate, SIP, Tunnel, web server ports and web server type.

 - When you install 3CX, you need to select 3CX FQDN.